Zeni0s74/cse15l-lab-reports/Lab1.md

 @Zeni0s74 ➜ /workspaces/lecture1 (main) $
 ```

 Look at that!
-Even if we arent *in* the messages file per-se, if we pass the command a directory within the directory we're currently in, the ls comand opens it up and tells us whats inside while staying in the 'outside' directory!
+Even if we arent *in* the messages file per-se, if we pass the command a directory within the directory we're currently in, the `ls` comand opens it up and tells us whats inside while staying in the 'outside' directory, another example of fringe intended behavior, not an error!

 ```
 @Zeni0s74 ➜ /workspaces/lecture1 (main) $ ls Hello.java